dmzoneill/pling-publisher/README.md

 ## Support
-Feel free to submit a pull request
+Feel free to submit a pull request.